davidetorre92/AIandML2023/README.md

 # Artificial Intelligence and Machine Learning Course Repository

-Welcome to the official repository for the **Machine Learning and Artificial Intelligence** course at [University Name] for the academic year 2023.
-This repository serves as a central hub for course materials, resources, and assignments.
+Welcome to the repository for the **Artificial Intelligence and Machine Learning** laboratory session for the course at LUISS for the academic year 2023.
+This repository serves as a backup hub for laboratory sessions materials.

 ## About the Course